LeoAlexandrov/Cms/README.md

 ## Demo

-Here [admin.h-cms.net](https://admin.h-cms.net) is the current demo version with guest access.
-But guest users have only read-permissions.
+Here [admin.h-cms.net](https://admin.h-cms.net) is the current control panel demo with guest access.
+Guest users have only read-permissions.

+This [demo.h-cms.net](https://demo.h-cms.net) is the demo site that uses the SDK.

 _To be continued..._